-- (a) The Employer shall arrange all shift schedules and post them at least 14 days in advance of the effective date. - (b) Except by agreement between the Employer and the employee, employees shall not be required to work in excess of six consecutive shifts without receiving two consecutive days off, which may include statutory holidays, otherwise overtime shall be paid in accordance with Article 15. - (c) There shall be no split shifts, except as mutually agreed to by the Union and the Employer. - (d) An employee reporting to work at the call of the Employer shall be paid a minimum of two hours pay at his/her regular rate of pay if he/she does not commence work, and a minimum of four hours pay at his/her regular rate of pay if he/she commences work. - (e) Employees required to attend pre-scheduled mandatory staff meetings during off-duty hours shall be paid at straight-time rates for the duration of the meeting or a minimum of two hours, whichever is greater. - (f) Regular employees may exchange shifts with the prior approval of the Employer, provided that a minimum of 48 hours advance notice in writing is given and there is no increase in cost to the Employer.
-In extraordinary circumstances, the General Manager or their designate may approve shift exchanges with less than 48 hours' notice. - (g) If shifts are scheduled so that there are not eight hours between the end of an employee's shift and the start of the next regular shift, the employee shall not be required to report to work until there are eight clear hours between the end of the last shift and the beginning of the next regular shift.
-In such cases, the Employer agrees to pay the employee, at straight-time rates, as if the employee had reported to work for the regularly scheduled shift. - (h) Where the Employer plans to implement a significant change in the shift schedule of regular employees which will affect a majority of employees in the rotation, the change may be made provided that: - (1) the change is consistent with the operational requirements and the provisions of the collective agreement; - (2) the Employer has inquired into and given prior due consideration to the importance placed by the affected employee(s) on the existing hours of work, days off and work areas; and the impact the changes will have on the personal circumstances of such employees; and - (3) if there is a change in rotation, that rotation will be posted for 14 days in advance.
+- (a) The Employer shall arrange all shift schedules and post them at least 14 days in advance of the effective date. - (b) Except by agreement between the Employer and the employee, employees shall not be required to work in excess of six consecutive shifts without receiving two consecutive days off, which may include statutory holidays, otherwise overtime shall be paid in accordance with Article 15 Overtime. - (c) There shall be no split shifts, except as mutually agreed to by the Union and the Employer.

+- (d) Employees have a responsibility to arrive at the workplace prior to the start of a shift and to work assigned and/or accepted shifts.
+If an employee is going to arrive late for their shift they must notify the Employer at the earliest possible time.
+In the event an employee is more than 30 minutes late, and has not contacted the Employer, the shift will be offered to employees registered for casual work in accordance with Appendix 2 Casual Call In.
+An employee who fails to notify the Employer that they will be late may be subject to discipline.
+The employee will be given an opportunity to demonstrate that there was an acceptable reason for not informing the Employer. - (e) An employee reporting to work at the call of the Employer shall be paid a minimum of two hours pay at their regular rate of pay if they do not commence work and a minimum of four hours pay at their regular rate of pay if they commence work. - (f) Employees required to attend pre-scheduled mandatory staff meetings during off-duty hours shall be paid at straight-time rates for the duration of the meeting or a minimum of two hours, whichever is greater. - (g) Regular employees may exchange shifts with the prior approval of the Employer, provided that a minimum of 48 hours advance notice in writing is given and there is no increase in cost to the Employer.
+In extraordinary circumstances, the General Manager or their designate may approve shift exchanges with less than 48 hours' notice. - (h) If shifts are scheduled so that there are not eight hours between the end of an employee's shift and the start of the next regular shift, the employee shall not be required to report to work until there are eight clear hours between the end of the last shift and the beginning of the next regular shift.
+In such cases, the Employer agrees to pay the employee, at straight-time rates, as if the employee had reported to work for the regularly scheduled shift. - (i) Where the Employer plans to implement a significant change in the shift schedule of regular employees which will affect a majority of employees in the rotation, the change may be made provided that: - (1) the change is consistent with the operational requirements and the provisions of the collective agreement; - (2) the Employer has inquired into and given prior due consideration to the importance placed by the affected employee(s) on the existing hours of work, days off and work areas; and the impact the changes will have on the personal circumstances of such employees; and - (3) If there is a change in rotation, that rotation will be posted for 14 days in advance.
 Employees who have been directly impacted by the change in rotation shall have seven days after the close of the posting to bid on a maximum of three shifts.
 Appointments will be based on seniority.
-Any unfilled shifts will be posted and filled based on Clause 12.3.
+Any unfilled shifts will be posted and filled based on Clause 12.3 (Selection Criteria).